andrewalexeich/gulp-scss-starter/README.md

 # Gulppack.
 SCSS version

 Gulppack is a very useful gulp build for your front-end projects.
-Compile SASS, compress the files, optimize the pictures, write ES6.
+Compile SCSS, compress the files, optimize the pictures, write ES6.
 It reloads your browser automatically every time you save a file in a code editor.
 Don't care about tedious things, leave it to us!

 ## What includes:
 * [browser-sync](https://browsersync.io/docs/gulp) - live reloading your web page.
 Browsersync makes your browser testing workflow faster by synchronising URLs, interactions and code changes across multiple devices;